 If an individual starts a business and keeps their business and personal activity separate (for example, separating personal income and business income, whether that’s in the same or separate bank accounts, and tracking business expenses separately from their personal finances), they’re automatically categorized as a sole proprietor unless/until they register their business with the state and as a specific type of business (again, like an LLC).
 Many sole proprietors fall under the “freelancers” umbrella.

 “Sole proprietor” is a classification that the IRS uses for income tax purposes.

 An independent contractor is a self-employed individual that’s hired by a company to perform a specific job or service.
 Unlike full-time employees, independent contractors have control over how, where, and when they work.

 For example, let’s say a company hires an independent contractor for 15 hours per week.
 Legally, the company can’t tell the contractor that they need to work those hours in the company office from 9am to 12pm Monday through Friday; the independent contractor can choose to work those contracted hours however and whenever they see fit.

 Independent contractors are also responsible for managing and paying their own taxes.
-Unlike employees, who receive Form W-2 at the end of the year, independent contractors receive 1099-MISC forms from any business that paid them at least $600 during the tax year.
-The 1099-MISC reports the independent contractor’s earnings to the IRS—and because no payroll taxes were withheld from those earnings, the independent contractor pays self-employment taxes (which covers both Social Security and Medicare taxes) as well as personal income tax on that income.
+Unlike employees, who receive Form W-2 at the end of the year, independent contractors receive 1099-NEC forms from any business that paid them at least $600 during the tax year.
+The 1099-NEC reports the independent contractor’s earnings to the IRS—and because no payroll taxes were withheld from those earnings, the independent contractor pays self-employment taxes (which covers both Social Security and Medicare taxes) as well as personal income tax on that income.